Tight Shoulders?

 Dogs naturally know how to release tension.
 That's why, in Yoga, we sometimes copy their movements.

 First and foremost, always take it easy with Yoga stretches that are new to your body.
-If you are a complete beginner read the instructions at the end of this post to come in and out of the pose safely.
+If you are a complete beginner, read the instructions at the end of this post to learn how to come in and out of this pose safely.

-If you've already practiced Upward Facing Dog have a look at the image below for some alignment tips, and get an understanding of what you want your body to do in the stretch.
+If you've already practiced Upward Facing Dog, the image below can offer some alignment tips to get a better understanding of what you want your body to do in the stretch.

-To master this pose, it can be helpful if you have someone to read out the instructions while you are in the stretch.
+To master this pose, it can also be helpful to have someone read out the instructions while you are in the stretch.

-And most importantly, remember to inhale and exhale as deeply as you can.
+And most importantly, remember to inhale and exhale as consciously as you can.

-Breathing deeply and consciously while we stretch increases the oxygen levels in our body and helps to relax our muscles, ligaments and tendons.
-Once relaxed they can then elongate naturally and slowly, which releases the built up tension and tightness.
+Breathing consciously while we stretch increases oxygen levels in our body and helps relax any tight muscles, ligaments, and tendons.
+Once relaxed, they can elongate naturally and slowly release any built-up tension or tightness.

 Downward Facing Dog instruction for beginners: